Diseases & Conditions

 Flexible Flatfoot in Children

 Flexible flatfoot is a common condition in children.
 When a child with flexible flatfoot stands, the arch of the foot disappears.
-Upon sitting or when the child is on tiptoes, the arch reappears.
+When the child sits or is on tiptoes, the arch reappears.
 Although called "flexible flatfoot," this condition always affects both feet.

-While parents often worry that abnormally low or absent arches in a child's feet will lead to permanent deformity or disability, most children eventually outgrow flexible flatfoot without developing any problems in adulthood.
-The condition is usually painless and does not interfere with walking or participation in sports.
-If your child’s flexible flatfoot does not cause pain or discomfort, no treatment is needed.
+While parents often worry that low or absent arches in a child's feet will lead to permanent problems, most children outgrow flexible flatfoot.
+The condition is usually painless and does not interfere with walking or playing sports.
+If your child's flexible flatfoot does not cause pain or discomfort, no treatment is needed.

-A flexible flatfoot is considered to be a variation of a normal foot.
+A flexible flatfoot is a variation of a normal foot.
 The muscles and joints of a flexible flatfoot function normally.

 Most children are born with very little arch in their feet.
 As they grow and walk, the soft tissues along the bottom of the feet tighten, which gradually shapes the arches of the feet.